-Pinal Hispanic Council utilizes AHCCCS transportation services to provide services for members to medical appointments outside of Pinal County if available.
+Pinal Hispanic Council utilizes AHCCC transportation services to provide services for members to medical appointments outside of Pinal County if available.
 In addition, PHC assists the members in the Coolidge Area to utilize Cotton Express by regularly distributing the Cotton Express brochures and making arrangements or providing guidance if needed.
+Due to COVID-19 transportation was provided on a very limited basis.

-Pinal Hispanic Council is seeking two vehicles, one for 2021 and one for 2022.
-PHC is also seeking \$12,800 (\$6,400 each year) in preventative maintenance for eleven vehicles at the 80/20 match with PHC providing \$3,200 (\$1,600 each year) in Local Match.
+PHC is also seeking \$12,800 (\$6,400 each year) in preventative maintenance for sixteen vehicles at the 80/20 match with PHC providing \$3,200 (\$1,600 each year) in Local Match.
+Pinal Hispanic Council is seeking two vehicles to replace VIN 2017 and VIN 3734.

-San Carlos Apache Tribe - Nnee Bich'o Nii
+San Carlos Apache Tribe - Nnee Bich'o Nii Transit